 Randpa asserts that he is the man he is today because of Kenadi and believes that there is nothing like a grandchild to put a smile on your face, a lump in your throat, and a love in your heart.

 Lori is Kenadi’s Gramma Jean.
-Although she has a strong financial background and currently operates Professional Mapping & Surveying a woman-owned company, she claims that nothing is more rewarding that being a grandma.
+Although she has a strong financial background and currently operates Professional Mapping & Surveying a woman-owned company, she claims that nothing is more rewarding than being a grandma.
 Kenadi taught her more about living in five and a half years than she could ever hope to learn in an entire lifetime.
 Gramma Jean misses her days spent with Kenadi sharing peanut butter waffles; swimming at the Rec Center pool; reading books in the library Mystery Room; singing along with Jack Johnson’s Better Together; making fruit smoothies, and lasting memories.
 She will never forget the sparkle in Kenadi’s eyes, her knowing side smile; and happy ‘dolphin squeal’ or her quiet determination and unspoken love for her family.

 Gramma Jean continues to live and love in rural Spearfish, SD, and dreams of the day she and her beautiful Kenadi Jean will be reunited in Heaven.
 Until then, she will continue to advocate for all children with special needs and their families.

 Tessa is Kenadi’s Auntie Tess and a proud board member of the Kenadi Jean Weis Foundation.
 She currently calls Rapid City, SD home but grew up in Spearfish.
 There she teaches natural childbirth instruction, is an essential oils enthusiast, enjoys entertaining others through community theater.
 She and her husband Chris are the owners and operators of Jewel Windows Inc, and love spending quality time with their two children.